-The chairman of the Independent National Electoral Commission (INEC), Prof. Mahmood Yakubu, has said the commission would be neutral in the 2023 general elections, as it has no preferred candidate or political party, Daily Trust reports.
+The chairman of the Independent National Electoral Commission (INEC), Prof. Mahmood Yakubu, has said the commission would be neutral in the 2023 general elections, as it has no preferred candidate or political party.

-Yakubu made this disclosure on Wednesday, August 3rd, in Abuja at the 4th Abubakar Momoh memorial lecture.
+Yakubu disclosed this on Wednesday, August 3rd, in Abuja at the 4th Abubakar Momoh memorial lecture.

-The lecture was organised in honour of a former Director-General of the Electoral Institute (TEI), late Prof. Abubakar Momoh who died on May 29, 2017.
+The lecture was organised in honour of the late Prof. Abubakar Momoh, a former Director-General of the Electoral Institute (TEI), who died on May 29, 2017.

-According to Yakubu, Nigerians should be assured that only their votes will determine the outcome of the 2023 general elections and future polls in the country, as INEC would apply the laws without fear or favour to ensure free, fair, credible, inclusive and transparent elections.
+According to Yakubu, Nigerians should be assured that only their votes will determine the outcome of the 2023 general elections and future polls in the country.
+INEC will apply the laws without fear or favour to ensure free, fair, credible, inclusive, and transparent elections.

-Yakubu, represented by the Chairman Board of TEI, Prof. Abdullahi Abdu Zuru, also stressed the need for stakeholders, especially political parties to note the major features introduced in the new Electoral Act, 2022 and the possible implications of these changes on the upcoming elections.
+Yakubu, represented by the Chairman of the Board of TEI, Prof. Abdullahi Abdu Zuru, also stressed the need for stakeholders, especially political parties, to note the major features introduced in the new Electoral Act, 2022, and the possible implications of these changes for the upcoming elections.

-The INEC boss said that these changes include the conduct of early party primaries by parties, technological changes in the electoral process, the commission’s power to review the decision of the returning officer and over-voting based on the number of accredited voters.
+The INEC boss said that these changes include parties conducting early party primaries, technological changes in the electoral process, the commission’s power to review the decision of the returning officer, and over-voting based on the number of accredited voters.

 Yakubu said, “These new initiatives as contained in the law served as the bedrock for the reviewed regulations and guidelines for the conduct of elections 2022 released by the commission on May 24, 2022.
-This in turn dictated the review of the manual for election officials, 2022.
+This in turn dictated the manual review for election officials, 2022.

 “Let me draw your attention to the fact that the use of electronic devices such as the Bimodal Voters Accreditation System (BVAS), INEC Voter Enrolment Device (IVED), INEC Results Viewing Portal (IRev) and other technological devices, are now legally allowed in the accreditation process for voters, collation of results and in the general conduct of elections.